-Technical specifications and appearance are subject to change without notice.
+Technical specifications and appearance subject to change without notice.
 The information contained herein is correct at the time of printing.
-BEHRINGER accepts no liability for any loss which may be suffered by any person who relies either wholly or in part upon any description, photograph or statement contained herein.
-Colors and specifications may vary slightly from product.
-BEHRINGER products are sold through authorized dealers only.
-Distributors and dealers are not agents of BEHRINGER and have absolutely no authority to bind BEHRINGER by any express or implied undertaking or representation.
-This manual is copyrighted.
-No part of this manual may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording of any kind, for any purpose, without the express written permission of Red Chip Company Ltd.
+The names of companies, institutions or publications pictured or mentioned and their respective logos are registered trademarks of their respective owners.
+Their use neither constitutes a claim of the trademarks by BEHRINGER® nor affiliation of the trademark owners with BEHRINGER®.
+BEHRINGER® accepts no liability for any loss which may be suffered by any person who relies either wholly or in part upon any description, photograph or statement contained herein.
+Colours and specification may vary slightly from product.
+Products are sold through our authorised dealers only.
+Distributors and dealers are not agents of BEHRINGER® and have absolutely no authority to bind BEHRINGER® by any express or implied undertaking or representation.
+No part of this manual may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording of any kind, for any purpose, without the express written permission of BEHRINGER Spezielle Studiotechnik GmbH.
+BEHRINGER® is a registered trademark.